feelsuegood/letsue-nextjs/README.md

 ```

 ## 💡 Important Notes
-- Each version has its own branch
+- Each version has its branch
 - Clean all caches when switching versions
 - Check TypeScript types after switching
 - Update ESLint rules if needed